mend/renovate-ce-ee/docs/configuration-options.md

 **`MEND_RNV_CRON_APP_SYNC`**: Optional: Accepts a 5-part cron schedule.
 Defaults to `0 0,4,8,12,16,20 \* \* \*` (every 4 hours, on the hour).
 This cron job performs autodiscovery against the platform and fills the SQLite database with projects.

-**`GITHUB_COM_TOKEN`**: A Personal Access Token for a user account on github.com (i.e. _not_ an account on your GitHub Enterprise instance).
-This is used for retrieving changelogs and release notes from repositories hosted on github.com and it does not matter who it belongs to.
-It needs only read-only access privileges.
-Note: This is required if you are using a self-hosted GitHub Enterprise instance but should not be configured if your `RENOVATE_ENDPOINT` is `https://api.github.com`.

 **`MEND_RNV_AUTODISCOVER_FILTER`**: a string of a comma separated values (e.g. `org1/*, org2/test*, org2/test*`).
 Same behavior as Renovate [autodiscoverFilter](https://docs.renovatebot.com/self-hosted-configuration/#autodiscoverfilter)

 > [!WARNING]